dirtyharryiv/iss_spotter/README.md

 - Displays the next ISS sighting time.
 - Shows additional details, including duration, maximum elevation, and where the ISS will appear and disappear in the sky.
 - Automatically updates when new sighting data is available.
+- That way it is easy to get notified when the ISS will show up.

 ## Installation